MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 ---
-title: Providing user documentation
+title: Providing user documentation for your Power Query custom connector
 description: Describes the format and layout of the user documentation that needs to be submitted for your Power Query custom connector.
 author: DougKlopfenstein
 ms.service: powerquery
-ms.reviewer:
+ms.reviewer: kvivek
-ms.date: 12/01/2020
+ms.date: 03/15/2021
 ms.author: bezhan
 ---